 On Ubuntu the following packages will pull all the necessary dependencies:

-sudo apt install libkf5archive-dev libkf5bookmarks-dev libkf5coreaddons-dev libkf5config-dev \ libkf5configwidgets-dev libkf5dbusaddons-dev libkf5kio-dev libkf5widgetsaddons-dev \ libkf5notifyconfig-dev libkf5newstuff-dev libkf5xmlgui-dev libkf5declarative-dev \ libkf5notifications-dev libkf5guiaddons-dev libkf5textwidgets-dev \ libkf5iconthemes-dev kdoctools-dev libkf5crash-dev libkf5filemetadata-dev kio \ kinit kde-runtime qtdeclarative5-dev libqt5svg5-dev qml-module-qtquick-controls \ qtmultimedia5-dev qtquickcontrols2-5-dev breeze-icon-theme
+sudo apt install libkf5archive-dev libkf5bookmarks-dev libkf5coreaddons-dev libkf5config-dev \ libkf5configwidgets-dev libkf5dbusaddons-dev libkf5kio-dev libkf5widgetsaddons-dev \ libkf5notifyconfig-dev libkf5newstuff-dev libkf5xmlgui-dev libkf5declarative-dev \ libkf5notifications-dev libkf5guiaddons-dev libkf5textwidgets-dev libkf5purpose-dev \ libkf5iconthemes-dev kdoctools-dev libkf5crash-dev libkf5filemetadata-dev kio \ kinit qtdeclarative5-dev libqt5svg5-dev qml-module-qtquick-controls \ qtmultimedia5-dev qtquickcontrols2-5-dev breeze-icon-theme

 sudo apt install libmlt++-dev libmlt-dev melt frei0r-plugins ffmpeg

-To have kdenlive localised in a different language than EN, you should install the additional dependencies that are required by the specific script to fetch the translations:
+There are some additional dependencies required by the specific script to fetch the translations:

 sudo apt install ruby subversion gnupg2 gettext

 Cloning the git repo

 The easiest way to get Kdenlive source code is to clone the git repo: